stevenrobertson/sd-docs/report/filtering2.md

   more accurate color selection for the pixel in question.

 - Gaussian KD-Trees
+  The Gaussian filter, bilateral filter, and nonlocal means filters are non-linear filters whose performance can be accelerated by the use of Gaussian kd-trees.
+All of these filters can be expressed by values with positions.
+  The Gaussian filter can be described as a pixel color being the value with coordinate position (x,y).
+The bilater filter can be describved as a pixel color with coordinate position (x,y,r,g,b).
+The nonlocal means filter can be described as a pixel color with position relative to a patch color around the pixel.
+The Gaussian kd-tree algorithm treats these structures similarly in that it assigns all the values in an image to some position in vector space and then replaces each of the values with a weighted linear combination of values with respect to distance.
+By representing these images by a kd-tree data structure, the space and time complexity can be decreased significantly.
+  These algorithms typically have a complexy of O(d^n) or O(n^2) whereas the kd-tree algorithm will have a space complexity of O(dn) and a time complexity of O(dn log n) [Adams et al].

   A kd-tree is a binary tree data structure used to store a finite number of points from a k-dimensional space [Moore, 1991].
 Each leaf stores one point and each inner node represents a d-dimensional rectangular cell [Adams et al].
   The inner node stores the dimension n_d in which it cuts, value n_cut on the dimension to cut along, the bounds of the dimension n_min and n_max, and pointers to its children n_left and n_right [Adams et al].
 For this implementation of the kd-tree, n_min and n_max have been added in addition to the standard data structure.

+  There are two main steps associated with these accelerated Gaussian kd-tree algorithms.
+First, the tree must be built.
+Generally, the tree should be built with the goal of minimizing query time.
+In each leaf node is as likely to be accessed as any other leaf node, the kd-tree should ideally be balanced.
+  Building a balanced tree can be accomplished by finding the bounding box of all the points being looked at, finding the diagonal length of the box, and if that length is less than the standard deviation, a leaf node is created and a point is set for the center of the bounding box.
+If the length is not less than the standard deviation, split the box in the middle along the longest dimension and continue recursively.
+The building of a tree is expected to have a time complexity of O(nd log m) with m being the number of leaf nodes.
+  The second step in the algorithm is querying the tree.
+Queries are used to find all the values and their weights given a position.
+To be specific, a query should take in the pixel location, a standard deviation distance, and the maximum number of samples that should be returned.
+The query will then find and return all the values and weights of pixels around that pixel, up to the standard deviation and maximum number of samples.
+The complexity of performing queries is expected to be O(dn log n) [Adams et al].

+  What's great about using Gaussian kd-trees to improve these algorithms is that not only is it faster serially but can have portions of it parallelized over a GPU.
+The tree building portion of the algorithm relies on recursion which is not ideal for GPU's because of having no stack space (it can be converted to an interative algorithm but that will not give us any more performance).
+But, the querying portion of the algorithm (where most of the computation time comes from) which searches through the binary tree is highly parallelizable.

 - Permutohedral Lattice
+  The permutohedral lattice is a data structured designed to improve the performance of high-dimensional Gaussian filtering.
+It is a projection of the scaled grid (d+1)Z^(d+1) along the vector 1-> = [1,...,1] onto the hyperplane H_d:x->.1-> = 0 and is spanned by the projection of the standard basis for (d+1)Z(d+1) onto H_d [Adams et al, 2010].
+[TODO: Show permutohedral lattice matrix].
+Each of the columns of B_d are basis vectors whose coordinates sum to zero and have a consistent remainder modulo d+1 and is how points on the lattice are determined (the lattice point coordinates have a sum of zero and remainder modulo d+1).
+Lattice points with a remainder of k can be described as a "remainder-k" point.
+The algorithm works by placing pixel values in a high-dimensional space, performing the blur in that space, then sampling the values at their original locations.
+These three steps are often referred to as splatting, blurring, and splicing, respectively.

+  Using a permutohedral lattice for n values in d dimensions results in a space complexity in the order of O(dn) and a time complexity of O(d^2 n).
+According to Adams et al, 2010, algorithms based on using the permutohedral lattice are fast enough to do bilateral filtering in real time.